-Shadow Wolves are children of the wilderness.
-They know how to read its subtle messages.
+Are children of the wilderness.
+They know how to read its subtle message.
 They learned from their elders that it is possible to “hear” things that are silent and to “see” things that are invisible on a trail.”

-The art of tracking shared insights to the ancient and present warrior-tracker to the enemy’s presence.
-And the whereabouts of who might cause harm.
+Shadow tracking also called trailing.
+Developed from ancient times.
+Warned the warrior-tracker to the enemy’s presence.
+And the whereabouts of who might cause harm to the people.

-The science of tracking can be learned from a book along with plenty of field study known as dirt time.
-However, the art of tracking is a way of life which gives the Shadow Wolves their powerful tracking skills.
+However, tracking is a way of life which gives the Shadow Wolves their powerful tracking skills.

 For a Shadow Wolf, his life and the survival of his team depends on his ability to read the landscape in a way that he can feel and sense the spirit of the track…of his quarry.